Year 10 Elective Options

 Junior English Language (JEL)

-A class for multilingual students who would like support with English grammar, vocabulary, reading, writing, speaking, and listening.
-Students will also draw upon their heritage language knowledge and cultural knowledge in this class.
+This course supports multilingual students with English grammar, vocabulary, reading, writing, speaking, and listening.
+Students will also draw on their cultural and heritage language knowledge to enhance learning.
+Enrolment for this class must be confirmed by Mrs Beatty.

 This product has been added to your cart